Today

 Cross-page findings that apply here

 These are component-level findings catalogued in the Cross-page findings view.
-Each appears on multiple pages; fixing the component delivers the fix everywhere.
+Each is observed on multiple pages, so they're worth highlighting separately from page-specific issues.

 C-CAROUSEL.1 High touch P01P04 3